Jump to the content

 Please contact info[at]avh.de if you have any questions.

-The aim of the programme is to enable prospective leaders from non-European developing and transition countries to come to Germany to conduct a research stay here.
-Applicants should therefore be living and/or working in a non-European developing or transition country at the time of application.
+The aim of the programme is to enable prospective leaders working practically and postdocs from non-European developing and transition countries to come to Germany to conduct a research stay here.
+Applicants must therefore be living and/or working in a non-European developing or transition country at the time of application.

 If in doubt, please contact us before you submit your application so we can advise you (info[at]avh.de).

-No, an application for an International Climate Protection Fellowship is not possible.
+No, in such cases an application for an International Climate Protection Fellowship is not possible.
 If in doubt, send us a seamless CV so that we can then advise you (info[at]avh.de).

 Applicants must provide proof of their knowledge of German if this knowledge is necessary to ensure that the research-based proposal can be implemented successfully.
 Otherwise you must provide proof of good knowledge of English (language certificate required).